 List of registered artists and artisans from Eeyou Istchee and surrounding areas.Artist List Supplier List

 I just recently began selling my artwork, so most buyers are from my community.
-My local Band Office recently purchased several pieces of my art pieces that will be gifted to outside members through special events, AGA's, and so forth.
-Thee CNACA also recently purchased a few pieces to showcase my work and potentially gift or sell in the future.
-I am hoping to be able to sell some pieces to the Aanischaaukamikw Cree Culture Institute in the future as well so that tourists visiting the community will be able to purchase local art.
+My local Band Office recently purchased several pieces of my art that will be gifted to outside members through special events, AGA's, and so forth.
+CNACA also recently purchased a few pieces to showcase my work and potentially gift or sell in the future.
+I am hoping to be able to sell some pieces to the Aanischaaukamikw Cree Culture Institute Gift Shop in the future so that tourists visiting the community will be able to purchase local art.
 I have also been able to sing and perform for many different special and formal events, festivals, and conferences both locally and regionally for the past several years.
 I have had the opportunity to open for both new and upcoming artists as well as veteran musicians within the Cree Nation.
 I have also been able to sing in surrounding areas such as North Bay, Montreal, and Toronto.
 I am always willing and eager to be able to share my music so any opportunity to do so is greatly appreciated.

-Art is often a deeply personal endeavour.
-Aside from it being a powerful form of expression, it has kept our culture alive for millennia.
 Do not be afraid to speak, but if you are then let your art speak for you - for that is a language almost everyone can understand.
 Miigwetch CNACA